-We only have one planet, and helping out mother earth is a huge benefit to the environment!
-But the great thing is, when you help out the planet with your renovations, you can help yourself too!
+We only have one planet, and helping her out in any way we can is a huge benefit to the environment.
+But, while you do help out the planet with your renovations, you can help yourself too!
 Here’s just a few ways being eco-friendly benefits you:

-- Better health: Eco-friendly building materials can help with your health and the health of others in your home, by eliminating the use of known carcinogens like volatile organic compounds (VOCs).
-VOCs are often found in typical building materials especially plastics and paints.
-Traditional materials can often hold more moisture which can lead to mold problems, while green products can help you and your family breathe easier!
+- Health Benefits: Eco-friendly materials can help with your health, and the health of others in your home by eliminating the use of volatile organic compounds (VOCs).
+VOCs are often found in building materials, mostly plastics and paints.
+Traditional materials tend to also hold more moisture, which can potentially lead to mold issues, causing respiratory problems for you and your family.

-- Install windows for natural light.
-Use skylights to allow sunlight to come in through the ceiling if possible, and keep windows in areas where natural sunlight will flow in – reducing the need for artificial light.
+- Install more windows for natural light.
+Skylights allow sunlight to come through your roof.
+If possible, utilize the sunlight to light your home and save electricity costs while reducing the need for artificial lighting.